Guide: The Sangre de Cristo Range Traverse

 Narrative

 Follow the Lake Como Road until it intersects another unnamed road and turn right SE.
 Turn left NE onto a rougher 4WD road.
 This area is full of 4WD roads that head NE which dead end, most are not mapped.
+These are old ranching and mining roads from another era, now used for recreational 4WD rides and hunting into the interior of the National Forest.

-Follow the GPX track/map closely for a route that attempts to take you to the start of the SW Ridge proper without dead-ending.
-You’ll enter the forest, then pass 24th and Poplar Streets on a NW corner (private property).
-Continue following the track NE.
+Follow the GPX track/map provided closely for a route that attempts to take you to the start of the SW Ridge proper without dead-ending or running into the sharp branches of the local trees.

 Start up the SW Ridge route of Little Bear (Class 4) over South Little Bear and Summit Little Bear.
+There are many miles miles of technical scrambling to go.

 Alternative Start via Lake Como/Little Bear Hourglass: from the start of Lake Como, continue on Lake Como Road to Lake Como where camping is available.
 Take the Hourglass Route to the summit of Little Bear (Class 4) and continue on the route from here.